blaise-ndizeye/viitly-backend/README.md

 > ### RequestPrizePayment

-This mutation is used to request the prize payment for the coin-code acceptance prizes will be prized if the user has at least `numberOfProductPrizes` which is set in `.env` file.
+This mutation is used to request the payment for certain prizes earned by the user.
+If the type of the prize is earned based on acceptance of coin-code for the product the it will be offered when the user has at least `numberOfProductPrizes` accepted coin-code product requests inorder to get that prize payment.

 **Authorization header is required**